nodejs/node/WORKING_GROUPS.md

 ### *[insert WG name]* Working Group

-The io.js *[insert WG name]* is jointly governed by a Working Group (WG) which is responsible for high-level guidance of the project.
+The io.js *[insert WG name]* is jointly governed by a Working Group (WG) that is responsible for high-level guidance of the project.

 The WG has final authority over this project including: